A bringer of light and a girl called hope

 A change of heart

 It was just before my 40th birthday, and while I was out walking in my leafy suburb, I realised that I was secretly looking for babies under bushes.
 I can’t explain it.
 I guess that I was hoping that if I found one my husband, who is very soft-hearted, would fall in love and it would make the process of persuading him to adopt easier.
 I didn’t find one (mercifully) but it did show me my heart so I went home, did my homework on adopting, took my brave pills and began the adoption chat.
 My husband’s response took me by surprise.
-He said, ok, let’s go for it.
-I wish I could say that I fell on him with delight but I was actually quite cross.
+He said, “ok, let’s go for it”.
+I wish I could say that I fell on him with delight, but I was actually quite cross.
 I couldn’t believe that he had put me through all of that pain and now he was fine with adoption.
-It was only later that I realised how massive his change of heart had been.
-By the next day he was more keen than I was.
+In fact, he wasn’t fine with it (not initially), he was still concerned about if he could love an adopted child the same way that he loved his biological children.
+I told him that he needed to be certain because if he didn’t, she would know and so would I. So he went away and prayed about it.
+The next morning he phoned me in tears, the verse from the bible that came to mind when he had been praying was: “whatever you do for the least of these, you do for me.”
+His change of heart was massive, by the time we started the adoption process, he was more committed and more certain than I was.

 Navigating the adoption process